boniyeamincse/-ScriptUbuntu-User-Management/README.md

                           Ubuntu User Management Script
 =================================================================================================

-1) Create a New user
+1) Create a New User
+2) Delete a User
-2) List All Users
+3) List All Users
-3) Lock a User
+4) Lock a User
+5) Unlock a User
-4) Create a Group
+6) Create a Group
-5) Delete a Group
+7) Delete a Group
-6) Add User to Group
+8) Add User to Group
-7) List All Groups
+9) List All Groups
-8) Exit
+10) Exit
+11) Help
 ========================================================================================================
-Choose An Option:
+Choose an option:
 ```

 ## License